Bughouse chess: Notation and sample game

+History

+Little is known about the history of bughouse, but it seems to have developed in the early 1960s.
+An early reference to the name "Bughouse Chess" is found in the 1956 Official Blue Book and Encyclopedia of Chess, where it is described as a two-player game, also known as "Putback Chess", in which "...no men are ever taken off the board.
+When a man is captured the player making the capture replaces the enemy man on a vacant square...".
+In this two-player version, no pieces ever leave play, so there are always thirty-two pieces on the board.
+Mentions of the four-player game as it is known today appear in U.S. newspapers in the 1970s under the name "double bughouse", for example in the Fitchburg Sentinel in 1971.
+This suggests that the modern team format may have evolved from the earlier two-player variant.

 Types of play

 Over the board

-Little is known on the history of bughouse, but it seems to have developed in the early 1960s.
-It is now quite popular as a diversion of regular chess in local chess clubs throughout Europe and the US.
+Bughouse chess is now quite popular as a diversion of regular chess in local chess clubs throughout Europe and the US.
 Grandmasters such as Joel Benjamin, Yasser Seirawan, Andy Soltis, John Nunn, Jon Speelman, Sergey Karjakin, Michael Adams, Emil Sutovsky and Michael Rohde have been known to play the game.
 One of the strongest matches on record (in terms of chess players' ratings) took place following the 2014 Sinquefield Cup, with Magnus Carlsen and Maxime Vachier-Lagrave teaming up against Fabiano Caruana and Levon Aronian – all four being among the top ten chess players in the world at the time.

 With the absence of an International Federation, over-the-board competitive bughouse is very much in its infancy.
 While there is no over-the-board world championship, an online world championship is sponsored by chess.com.
 Participants in the 2021 tournament included Grandmasters Nils Grandelius and Jeffery Xiong.
 Xiong, playing with partner catask (who had won the 2021 Crazyhouse World Championship), won the 2021 event.
 A few countries do organize bughouse tournaments within the national chess federation.
 Examples include: